History of PlayStation in Timeline

 Sony Playstation 3 160GB System (Renewed)

-2007: Revision of the Slimline shipped
+2007: Revision of the Slimline Shipped

 In 2007, Sony began shipping a revision of the Slimline which was lighter than the original Slimline together with a lighter AC adapter.

-2008: Development on the PlayStation 4 began
+2008: Development on PlayStation 4 Begins

-Development on the PlayStation 4 began as early as 2008.
+According to lead system architect, Mark Cerny, development on the PlayStation 4 began as early as 2008.

 Sony PlayStation 4 500GB Console (Renewed)